aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 ```

 Pattern # 2 : Custom networking with new Secondary CIDR ranges.
 This pattern will first create Secondary CIDRs and Secondary Subnets with specified range of CIDRs as shown below in `resourceProvider` command.
 Then the VPC CNI addon will setup custom networking based on the parameters `awsVpcK8sCniCustomNetworkCfg`, `eniConfigLabelDef: "topology.kubernetes.io/zone"` for your Amazon EKS cluster workloads with created secondary subnet ranges to solve IP exhaustion.

+Note:
+- When you are passing secondary CIDRs to the VPC resource provider, then we create secondary subnets for the customer and register them under names secondary-cidr-subnet-${order} with the resource providers.

 ```typescript
 import 'source-map-support/register';